Freezing can be a common symptom of Parkinson’s. People describe it as feeling like their feet are ‘glued’ to the ground.

 Sound and vision cueing methods

-Using counting, sound or a rhythm can often help – so you may like to try some of the ideas below:
+Using counting, sound or a rhythm can often help – for example:

-- Walk on the spot to keep the stepping rhythm going, when you stop to open a door, for example.
+- Walk on the spot to keep the stepping rhythm going, such as when you stop to open a door.

 - If an area causes you to freeze, using rhythm might help you pass through a ‘trouble spot’ without a problem.
 You could sing or hum a tune as you walk (in your mind or out loud).
 Count your steps from one to 10 (start counting again when you get to 10), or say out loud, ‘one, two, one, two, one, two’ or ‘left, right, left, right, left, right’.
 This sort of method helps keep a rhythm going and can reduce freezing in doorways etc.

 - Say a ‘trigger’ word silently to yourself such as ‘step’, ‘go’ or ‘swallow’ to re-start walking or to swallow food or drink.

 - If freezing is a frequent problem, you could download music on to an MP3 player, so you can listen to it as you walk, to help prevent freezing.

 - Use a metronome to re-start your walking.
 A metronome is a device used by musicians.
 It produces a regular tick or beat that helps them keep to a rhythm.
 You can find them easily online or in musical instrument shops.
 Check you can use the small control buttons before you buy one.

 Using your imagination